layilin/SP23-33852/_annotations/guidelines second round of footnoting.md

 ## Make sure to include the term you/your partner are defining in your footnote, if it’s not exactly the term that Grainger uses

 For example, see this footnote that I wrote: "119.593 Sparta's.
-Sparta was a powerful city state in ancient Greece."
+Sparta was a powerful city-state in ancient Greece."

 Since Grainger uses “Sparta’s,” I made sure to start the footnote with the word “Sparta.”